Macduff (Macbeth): Role in the play

 Macduff first speaks in the play in act 2, scene 3 to the drunken porter to report to his duty of awaking King Duncan when he is sleeping for the night at Macbeth's castle.
 When he discovers the corpse of King Duncan (murdered by Macbeth, but it appears that nearby guards are guilty since Lady Macbeth put his knife by them and smeared them with Duncan's blood), he raises an alarm, informing the castle that the king has been murdered.
 Macduff begins to suspect Macbeth of regicide when Macbeth says, "O, yet I do repent me of my fury / That I did kill them" (2.3.124–125).
 Macduff's name does not appear in this scene; rather, Banquo refers to him as "Dear Duff" (2.3.105).

 In 2.4 Macbeth has left for Scone, the ancient royal city where Scottish kings were crowned.
 Macduff, meanwhile, meets with Ross and an Old Man.
 He reveals that he will not be attending the coronation of Macbeth and will instead return to his home in Fife.
 However, Macduff flees to England to join Malcolm, the slain King Duncan's elder son, and convinces him to return to Scotland and claim the throne.

 Macbeth, meanwhile, visits the Three Witches again after the spectre of Banquo appears at the royal banquet.
 The Witches warn Macbeth to "beware Macduff, beware the Thane of Fife" (4.1.81–82).
 However, they inform Macbeth that "none of woman born / Shall harm Macbeth" (4.1.91–92) — leading one to infer that no human could possibly defeat Macbeth.
-Macbeth, fearing for his position as King of Scotland, learns soon afterward that Macduff has fled to England to try to raise an army against him and orders the deaths of Macduff's wife, children and relatives.
+Macbeth, fearing for his position as King of Scotland, learns soon afterward that Macduff has fled to England to try to raise an army against him and orders the deaths of Macduff's wife, children, and other relatives.
 Macduff, who is still in England, learns of his family's deaths through Ross, another Scottish thane.
 He joins Malcolm, and they return to Scotland with their English allies to face Macbeth at Dunsinane Castle.

 After Macbeth slays the young Siward, Macduff charges into the main castle and confronts Macbeth.
-Although Macbeth believes that he cannot be killed by any man born of a woman, he soon learns that Macduff was "from his mother's womb / Untimely ripped" (Act V Scene 8 lines 2493/2494) — meaning that Macduff was born by caesarean section.
+Although Macbeth believes that he cannot be killed by any man born of a woman, he soon learns that Macduff was "from his mother's womb / Untimely ripped" (Act V Scene 8 lines 2493/2494) — meaning that Macduff was born by caesarean section - however, the medical technology for safe C-section did not exist back then, and so this likely meant that his mother died in childbirth.
 The two fight, and Macduff slays Macbeth offstage.
 Macduff ultimately presents Macbeth's head to Malcolm, hailing him as king and calling on the other thanes to declare their allegiance with him (5.11.20–25).